ruuda/blog/posts/a-type-system-for-rcl-part-2-the-type-system.md

 would change the type of `b` from `Any` to `Int` inside the then-branch, and then the expression again typechecks.
-R<!---->C<!---->L does not have a user-exposed `isinstance` check, but it does have runtime type checks under the hood.
+R<!---->C<!---->L does not have a user-exposed `isinstance` check, but it does perform runtime type checks under the hood.

 [static]: /2024/a-type-system-for-rcl-part-1-introduction#static-vs.-runtime